cartheur/aiventure-eami/paper/README.md

 18.12.2024
     1043: Working from aeon to aeon-fred-henry-delila to aiops to ideal to here (and in many ways haden and david) I am slowly realizing the only tactic I have in-hand is walking through a maze and doing shit, like a lab rat.
 What is being achieved here?
+    1040: I _was totally_ right that this work by Heiserman is the state-of-the-art that has yet to be surpassed, at least via my experience and intellect.
+You got the chat/LLM problem-solving by English expressions to garner intent; the differential analyzer; a decider (homeostatic); array-contol of motors (of varying complexity); and _ideal_ that brings it all together into one output result expression.